 So, does turmeric increase libido?

-Through her research, Dr Ellis concluded that whilst the current human evidence surrounding the effects of curcumin and libido is limited, animal and mechanistic data provides an important insight into the potential mechanisms.
+Through her research, Miss Ellis concluded that whilst the current human evidence surrounding the effects of curcumin and libido is limited, animal and mechanistic data provides an important insight into the potential mechanisms.
 Multiple studies have shown that curcumin in turmeric has positively improved mental disorders such as depression, low moods, and stress levels, which are all contributors to a decreased sex drive.

 The evidence supports that curcumin and its compounds are highly promiscuous and could be used as a novel therapeutic aid in a multidisciplinary way.
 You can shop our full range of turmeric shots online, which are packed full of curcumin and absorbency aids to ensure you receive all of the bottled goodness.